CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2025-02-25-CLUG-Meeting.md

  * TBA, "Using Alias" by David Garcia

 **Presentation:**
- * “Installing a Linux OS on a Chromebook” by David Garcia & Rex Bouwense
+ * “Installing a Linux OS on a Chromebook” by David Garcia & Rex Bouwense.
+The slides may be found on our web site https://cochiselinuxusergroup.org/  under the resources tab.

 **Discussion/Activities:**
  * If you plan on attending the party on the 16th please RSVP